geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 Basically, because we do two copies, we just.
 But actually, no, I need to check that.
 Maybe it's better now.
 But yeah, actually, because if we go through the system memory, it's still.
 No, we don't do any mem copies on CPU, but yeah.

 ##### **Geohot** [[00:42:35](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2555)]
 Yeah.
 All right.
 So I'm running.
-I'm on tiny R9, and I'm running Python 3 examples, Lama 3.
+I'm on tiny R9, and I'm running Python 3 examples, LLaMA 3.

 ##### **Geohot** [[00:42:46](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=2566)]
 Let's see what our time is.